 The Honors College Faculty Fellows Program

-promote scholarly research and creative projects, imaginative pedagogy, and
+research and creative projects, imaginative pedagogy, and interdisciplinary

-interdisciplinary faculty-student engagement in the classroom.
-Faculty Fellows
+faculty-student engagement in the classroom.
+Faculty Fellows teach one Honors

-teach one Honors Colloquium (HONR 3000) per semester, participate in related
+Colloquium (HONR 3000) per semester, participate in related Honors College

-Honors College functions, and give one public lecture during their fellowship
+functions, and give one public lecture during their fellowship year.

 Dr. Keshav Bhattarai, Professor of Geography

-Professor Keshav Bhattarai earned his undergraduate degrees in Biology and Economics from Tribhuvan University (Nepal), and a Ph.D. in geography at Indiana University.
+Professor Bhattarai earned his undergraduate degrees in Biology and Economics from Tribhuvan University (Nepal), Aviation Radio Engineering from ICAO, Associate of Indian Forest College degree from Indian Forest College, Dehradun, India, Masters in Natural Resource Management from University of Edinburgh, Scotland, UK, and a Ph.D. in Geography from Indiana University.
 Before coming to the US, Dr. Bhattarai served in various leadership capacities at the Ministry of Forest in Nepal.
-His research and teaching focus on land use dynamics, contemporary environmental changes, demographic changes, urban planning, and tourism.
-Professor Bhattarai has published papers in wide variety of journals in the areas of geography, environmental management, tourism, geographic information systems, among others.
-His books include the Historical Dictionary of Nepal (co-author) and Household Land Ownership and Forestry.
+His research and teaching focus on land use dynamics, contemporary environmental changes, geospatial techniques, demographic changes, urban planning, federalism, tourism, and geopolitics.
+Professor Bhattarai has published papers in wide variety of journals in the areas of geography, environmental management, tourism, geographic information systems, waste management, urban planning, renewal energy, among others.
+His books include the Historical Dictionary of Nepal (co-author), Second Edition and Household Land Ownership and Forestry.
 His most recent book-length project is entitled, Contemporary Environmental Changes in Nepal: A Geographic Perspective.
-In his HONR 3000 Colloquia, Professor Bhattarai will explore the changing environmental impacts on the economy and livelihood of South Asia.
+In his HONR 3000 Colloquia, Dr. Bhattarai will explore the environmental, geographic, human, cultural, and economic dimensions of the contemporary Middle East and elsewhere.